skerkour/kerkour.com/content/blog/the-just-cause-and-the-infinite-game.md

 </div>

-And before you ask, my just cause?
-Empowering the world with open technologies.
+And before you ask, my just cause? **Empowering the world with open technologies**.
 I've created
 <a href="https://bloom.sh" target="_blank" rel="noopener">Bloom</a> to fulfill this purpose.